Welcome to the Sego Lily Gardens

 Sandy City was awarded the water conservation award by the U.S. Conference of Mayors for 2011.
 Sandy City Public Utilities has been aggressive in implementing conservation measures.
 Sandy was one of only two cities that implemented conservation measures under all seven categories identified in the Utah State Jordan Basin Water Plan.
 Overall, savings from the base year of 2000, average 22%.

 Sego Lily Gardens is located on 2.5 acres surrounding an underground water storage tank.
-The water tank can hold 5 million gallons of water.
-Judith M. Bell, Public Utilities Director, 1995-2004, conceived the idea for the Garden and it was names after Utah's state flower, the Sego Lily.
-In 2004, Shane Pace, Public Utilities Director, approved a renovation and revitalization of the Garden and Sego Lily Gardens is prospering as an Outdoor Classroom in Water Conservation for Sandy City residents.
+The water tank can hold 8 million gallons of water.
+Judith M. Bell, Public Utilities Director, 1995-2004, conceived the idea for the Garden and it was named after Utah's state flower, the Sego Lily.
+In 2004, Shane Pace, Public Utilities Director, approved a renovation and revitalization of the Garden.
+Sego Lily Gardens is prospering as an Outdoor Classroom in Water Conservation for Sandy City residents.

 The average rainfall in Utah is approximately 13-inches per year in comparison to over 30-inches on the east coast.
 Since we live in a desert state, we each have to be very conscientious about how much water we use inside and outside of our homes.
 The good news is that conservation does not mean settling for landscape without color.
-Xeriscaping can be very colorful and beautiful while using water wisely as you can see here at Sego Lily Gardens.
+Xeriscaping can be very colorful and beautiful while using water wisely as you can see here by the many examples of water wise plants at Sego Lily Gardens.